Q: I was designated as an alternate. When will I hear about whether or not I will receive a position? Where am I in the alternate pool?

 Q: When do TA applications open?
 Can I submit an application even if the deadline has passed?

-A: We generally accept TA applications from summer to January for positions in the following summer and the following academic year.
-For example, positions in summer 2020 and academic year 2020-2021 will be accepted from summer 2019 until January 2020.
+A: We generally accept TA applications from November through January for positions in the following summer and the following academic year.
+For example, positions in summer 2022 and academic year 2022-2023 will be accepted from November 2021 through January 2022.
 We generally do not accept late applications, but if you have missed the deadline only by a few weeks, please inquire with the Academic Counselor at email@example.com.

 Q: How will I know whether or not I have received a position?
 Will you contact me?